Skip to main content Skip to footer

 As part of the Housing Accelerator Fund, the following documents and plans are being worked on:

-Brockton has begun a Housing Needs Assessment to see what kind of development will be the most beneficial for the community.
-This assessment will tell staff and developers not only what kind of housing units are needed, but provide a rough idea of where and how many units are needed to fill our 'missing middle'.
-The Missing Middle Housing types provide diverse housing options, such as:
+Brockton has initiated a Housing Needs Assessment to examine types of development that will be the most beneficial for the community.
+This assessment will inform staff and developers not only what kind of housing units are needed, but provide a rough idea of where and how many units are needed to fill our 'missing middle'.

 The Official Plan and Zoning By-law outline what can be done on properties, grouping most commercial or industrial purposes out of residential neighbourhoods.
 Part of this review is considering specific restrictions on housing units, including density, additional residential units, and other restrictions.